MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/attestation-signing-a-kernel-driver-for-public-release.md

 ![directory structure of cab submission](images/b-wes-driversigning-v2.png)

-Submitting debug pdb symbol files for signing is optional.

 Prepare a cab file DDF input file that references the subdirectories.
 It might look something like this.

 ```